exolever/openexo-wallpapers/README.md

 **To add a new image:**

-- Add the new image to folder openexo-wallpapers/images
+- Add the new image to folder images.
-- Ejecute ./generate.sh about this repository
+- Ejecute ./generate.sh about this repository.

 Note: You must put only images with jpg format.